MagAO-Clio/observing/camera_operation.md

 ### Notes on measuring max. coadds on clio1.lco.cl, 2018/04/28, Alycia Weinberger:
+This study was motivated by a data set Alycia took last year in which she saved 100 frames in cubes, but the data looked like normal images were read-out for the first 73 frames, but the last 27 frames were all 0s.
+So to test the corresponding limit with coadds, she put in the blocked filter and saved darks for varying numbers of coadds.
+She analyzed it by checking the number of counts per coadd, which should be steady if all the frames had actually been read-out and coadded.
+Instead, it looks like, similar to cubes, the # of counts per coadd starts dropping after around 73 frames -- so we assume that is the limit in the memory buffer for both cubes and coadds.
+(We limit this analysis to clio1.lco.cl because the clio2.lco.cl computer has a different memory buffer.)

 | File | # coadds | counts per coadd if all frames were readout |
 |:---:|:--------:|:------------------------------------------:|